Whoistolu/Whoistolu/README.md

 ## About Me

-- 👯 I’m looking to collaborate on great projects..
+- 👯 I’m looking to collaborate on great projects.
-- :computer: Language stack: Ruby on Rails and ReactJ...
+- :computer: Language stack: Ruby on Rails and ReactJ.
 - :book: I am a book lover.
 - ⚡ Fun fact: I love to play video games..